kellyshreeve/kelly-shreeve.github.io/index.md

   alt="Roc-auc curve for test set">
 </p>

-An imbalanced classification problem.
-Data were weighted and upsampled and models were fit and tuned to maximize F1 Score on the training set.
+An imbalanced classification problem where data are weighted and upsampled, and models are fit and tuned, to maximize F1 Score on the training set.

 [View Project on GitHub](https://github.com/kellyshreeve/predicting-bank-churn)